rafsaf/minimal-fastapi-postgres-template/README.md

 # INFO  [alembic.runtime.migration] Running upgrade d1252175c146 -> 44b7b689ea5f, create_pet_model
 ```

 PS.
-Note, alembic is configured in a way that it work with async setup and also detects specific column changes.
+Note, alembic is configured in a way that it work with async setup and also detects specific column changes if using `--autogenerate` flag.

 <br>

 ### 3. Create request and response schemas

-I personally lately (after seeing clear benefits at work in Samsung) prefer less files than a lot of them for things like schemas.

-Thats why there are only 2 files: `requests.py` and `responses.py` in `schemas` folder and I would keep it that way even for few dozen of endpoints.
+There are only 2 files: `requests.py` and `responses.py` in `schemas` folder and I would keep it that way even for few dozen of endpoints.
 Not to mention this is opinionated.

 ```python
 # app/schemas/requests.py